montoyamoraga/tiny-trainable-instruments/docs/6-input-speech.md

 jupyter-lab
 ```

-Open the window on your web browser, and navigate to the notebook (TODO change name) Instrument2.ipynb
+Open the window on your web browser, and navigate to the gesture notebook.

 ## Deploying